How Atlanta actually works

 The cheapest-looking booking is often the one that strands people.

 It's tempting to book two separate cheap flights and "connect" them yourself.
 The problem is that no airline is responsible for a connection you built.
 If the first flight is late, the second airline can mark you a no-show, keep the fare, and sell you a fresh ticket at the walk-up price.
-There's no rebooking, no hotel, no protection — because on paper you simply missed a flight you bought.
+There's no rebooking, no hotel, no protection, because on paper you simply missed a flight you bought.

 We book connecting trips on one ticket wherever it's possible, so Delta (or the operating carrier) owns getting you through.
 When a single ticket genuinely isn't available for the routing you need, we tell you plainly and build in enough buffer that a delay on the first leg doesn't sink the second.
-That judgment — comfortable layover vs. reckless one — is exactly what a call gets you.
+That judgment, comfortable layover vs. reckless one, is exactly what a call gets you.

 Ask whether it's one ticket before you ask about the layover.
 A 45-minute connection on one Delta ticket is protected; a 3-hour connection across two separate tickets is not.
 The ticket structure matters more than the clock.
-Tell us your cities and we'll build it so the airline — not you — is on the hook if a flight runs late.
+Tell us your cities and we'll build it so the airline, not you, is on the hook if a flight runs late.

 Frequently asked